 Digital marketing is a form of marketing utilizing online and offline digital platforms, while social media marketing is marketing on different social media networks and forums, carried out solely online.

-The difference between digital marketing and social media is that social media is just one of the available channels of digital marketing.
-Many people believe that by engaging on social media they are doing digital marketing but this is not 100% true as there are many more components that make up a digital marketing campaign.
+Social media marketing is one of the channels you can use in your digital marketing strategy.
+Many people believe that by engaging on social media, they are doing digital marketing, but this is not 100% true.
+There are many more channels to utilize in a digital marketing campaign.

-My definition of Digital marketing is: Building awareness and promoting a brand or product online using all available digital channels.
+is the marketing process of building awareness and promoting a brand or product online using all available digital channels.

 The major components of digital marketing are: